 My scholarly friends contend that gallows humor attempts to treat serious, frightening, or painful life experiences from the victim’s perspective.
 At the same time, I was hoping to receive an empathetic response and laughter from the audience.

 (Imagine Bob Newhart reading the previous sentence, and it will be much funnier.
 Or get a helium balloon and try reading it yourself.)

 How does gallows humor help me, and how can it empower abuse survivors?
 Can it work for others who are facing a hopeless situation?

 Gallows humor is a coping mechanism for me to address a seemingly hopeless situation and the stress that came with it.

-I’ve written in other places about my encounter with a potential predator while looking for a support group.
+I’ve written about my encounter with a potential predator while looking for a support group in other places.
 Unfortunately, I left that meeting in shame and determined to remain silent about the experience.
-Until one day, I cracked a joke with a friend about the incident.
+Then, one day, I cracked a joke with a friend about the incident.

 Once I laughed at the absurdity of the situation, I couldn’t stop, and the sick jokes kept coming.
 I gained a new perspective about the incident, and I rediscovered a voice that I had forgotten—my own.

 Truthfully, not everyone appreciated my grim sense of humor.
 But fortunately, I quickly identified several individuals who became the loving and supportive community I desperately needed.